 WordPress recommends using a CDN in their optimization guide and Siteground makes it very easy.

-8. Siteground Hosting Plans – StartUp vs. GrowBig vs. GoGeek
+13. Siteground Hosting Plans – StartUp, GrowBig, GoGeek

-The main difference between the plans is the number of websites you can host and server resources.
+As with lots of online products and services, the big difference between the plans is the number of websites you can host and the amount of server resources.

 With the Siteground Startup hosting plan you can have one website.
 But even if you ever have just one website you’ll need to upgrade to a bigger plan if you starting getter more than 10,000 visits per month.

-The GrowBig hosting plan offers more server resources which means faster load times and the ability to handle more traffic without reduced user experience.
+The GrowBig hosting plan offers more server resources which means faster load times and you can handle more traffic without reduced user experience.

 Features you can get (depending on your plan) include: